Dividing the Roman Empire into East & West

-Becoming one of the largest empires in history is an incredible achievement.
-The Roman Empire gained this status through continued expansion, conquest, trade, and development.
-However, Rome became so large that the government had difficulty ruling and protecting it.
-Many tribes were moving into Roman territory and could not be stopped due to the weakening of the Roman leadership and political instability.
+Eventually Rome became so large that the government had difficulty ruling and protecting its vast territory.
+Many tribes were moving into Roman lands and could not be stopped due to weakening Roman leadership and political instability.

-In 286, the Emperor Diocletian decided to divide Rome into two sections to try and stabilize the empire.
-For 100 years Rome experienced more divisions and in 395 BC it finally became The Western Empire and The Eastern Empire.
+In 286 CE, Emperor Diocletian decided to divide Rome into two sections to try and stabilize the empire.
+For a hundred years Rome experienced even more divisions until the empire was finally divided in 395 CE and became the Western Empire and the Eastern Empire.

-The division changed Roman life and government forever.
-There were now two emperors in each half and they governed independently.
-The capital of the Western Empire was Rome and the capital of the Eastern Empire was Constantinople.
-After the division the Eastern Empire thrived.
+This division changed Roman life and government forever.
+There were now two emperors in each empire, and they governed independently.
+The capital of the Western Empire was Rome, and the capital of the Eastern Empire was Constantinople.
+Following this split, the Eastern Empire thrived.
 Constantinople was well-protected because it was on a peninsula that could be easily defended.
 It was also located on the frontiers of the empire allowing imperial armies to respond more easily to external attacks and threats.